-- a.
-The investment officer is responsible for establishing and maintaining an internal control structure designed to ensure that the assets of the town of Erie are protected from loss, theft or misuse.
-Details of the internal controls system are documented in this investment policy.
+- Delivery Versus Payment: All trades of marketable securities will be executed by 1. delivery vs. payment (DVP) to ensure that securities are deposited in an eligible financial institution prior to the release of funds. - 2.
+Trust Custody: Securities shall be held by a centralized independent third party custodian trustee selected by the entity as evidenced by perfected interest in the securities in the town of Erie's name. - 3.
+Internal Controls: - The investment officer is responsible for establishing and maintaining an a. internal control structure designed to ensure that the assets of the town of Erie are protected from loss, theft or misuse.
+Details of the internal controls system shall be documented in an investment procedures manual and shall be reviewed and updated annuallyare documented in this investment policy.
 The internal control structure shall be designed to provide reasonable assurance that these objectives are met.
-The concept of reasonable assurance recognizes that: 1) the cost of a control should not exceed the benefits likely to be derived; and 2) the valuation of costs and benefits requires estimates and judgments by management. - b.
-The internal controls structure outlined in this investment policy include the following points: - (1) Control of collusion. - (2) Separation of transaction authority from accounting and record keeping. - (3) Trust custody. - (4) Avoidance of physical delivery securities. - (5) Clear delegation of authority to subordinate staff members. - (6) Written confirmation of transactions for investments and wire transfers. - (7) Dual authorizations of wire transfers. - (8) Development of a wire transfer agreement with the lead bank and third party custodian.
+The concept of reasonable assurance recognizes that: 1) the cost of a control should not exceed the benefits likely to be derived; and 2) the valuation of costs and benefits requires estimates and judgments by management. - The internal controls structure shall address outlined in this investment policy include the following points: - (1) Control of collusion. - (2) Separation of transaction authority from accounting and record keeping. - Trust custody.
+(3) - (4) Avoidance of physical delivery securities. - (5)Clear delegation of authority to subordinate staff members. - (6)Written confirmation of transactions for investments and wire transfers. - (7) Dual authorizations of wire transfers. - Development of a wire transfer agreement with the lead bank and (8) third party custodian. - Accordingly, the investment officer shall establish a process for an - Formatted: Indent: Left: 1.5", Space After: 12 pt annual independent review by an external auditor to assure compliance with policies and procedures or, alternatively, compliance should be assured through the town of Erie's annual independent audit.